realA10001986/Time-Circuits-Display/README.md

 ![tcboard_io27](https://user-images.githubusercontent.com/76924199/194284336-2fe9fa9b-d5e5-49f5-b1cd-b0fd2abdff53.jpg)

 In order to trigger a time-travel sequence on the Time Circuits, "TT IN"/IO27 and GND must be shortened for at least 200ms and then opened; the time travel is triggered upon release of the button.
-If the button is pressed for 3000ms, a ["Return from Time Travel"](#time-travel) is triggered.
+If the button is pressed for 3000ms (3 seconds), a ["Return from Time Travel"](#time-travel) is triggered.

-The Config Portal allows configuring a delay, in order match/synchronize the TCD to another prop.
+The Config Portal allows configuring a delay for matching/synchronizing the TCD to another prop.
 The delay, if any, starts running after the button is released.
 The time travel sequence starts after the delay has expired.
-If the button is pressed for 3 seconds or longer, a "return from time travel" is tiggered.

 ## Speedometer